-We have more robust assessment methods set for our qualification, all students must be assessed on a minimum of four in clinic treatments during their training days, attain a minimum of 70% in a mutiple-choice exam, and complete a minimum of four case studies after their practical training.
+We have more robust assessment methods set for our qualification, all students must be assessed on a minimum of four in clinic treatments during their training days, attain a minimum of 70% in a multiple-choice exam.

-Our qualification is also in association with Bright Accreditation to ensure greater standards are met for ourselves and our qualification.
+Our qualification is also in association with the Complementary Medical Association to ensure greater standards are met for ourselves and our qualification.